DataDog/browser-sdk/packages/rum/README.md

 </script>
 ```

-**Notes**:

-- The `trackInteractions` parameter enables the automatic collection of user clicks in your application. **Sensitive and private data** contained on your pages may be included to identify the elements interacted with.
+The `trackInteractions` parameter enables the automatic collection of user clicks in your application. **Sensitive and private data** contained on your pages may be included to identify the elements interacted with.

-- Early RUM API calls must be wrapped in the `DD_RUM.onReady()` callback.
+Early RUM API calls must be wrapped in the `DD_RUM.onReady()` callback.
 This ensures the code only gets executed once the SDK is properly loaded.

 ### CDN sync